0xflux/Wyrm/Milestones.md

    3)  [ ] Change the Load function name to something more unique (update docs) and add as const to crate to prevent duplicates
 10) [ ] dbgprint needs hooking in the printinfo etc
 11) [ ] `inject` + malleable options (malleable options for it to inject on spawn from the default loader)
+12) [ ] Check for xor key in use?
+Turn that off, not needed with network encryption?

 ### v1.0 - Whelpfire